NieneB/aeres_workshop/docs/index.rst

 Welcome to the Aeres Workshop into Web mapping with Vector Tiles!
 ========================================================================

-## Presentation
+Presentation
 -------------------
-This workshop will start with a [presentation](https://nieneb.github.io/mgi_workshop/) to introduce the basic concepts that are needed to do this workshop.
+This workshop will start with a `Link presentation <https://nieneb.github.io/mgi_workshop/>`_ to introduce the basic concepts that are needed to do this workshop.

-## Workshop Description
+Workshop Description
 -------------------
 Vector tile technologie is een nieuw alternatief op de traditionele raster image tiles voor web maps.
 Zij maken web maps sneller te publiceren en flexibeler vorm te geven.